 7.2.2 Sales Price Variance

-Did the firm sell a product for a higher or lower average price than expected?
+Did the firm sell a product for a higher or lower average price than it budgeted?
 Sales price variance measures that difference by comparing what budgeted revenue would have been if the firm knew how much actual revenue.

 When I rearrange this equation algebraically, I arrive that the following.

 Sales price variance is actionable, but the action it suggests will depend on the firm’s strategy.
 A cost leadership firm might actually prefer an unfavorable variance here, which could mean the firm is pushing prices lower and lower to undercut competitors.
-This presumes that an unfavorable price variance would be more than offset by increased volume.
+(In other words, this kind of firm presumes that unfavorable price variances are offset by favorable volume variances.)

 A favorable price variance for a firm with a differentiation strategy, on the other hand, suggests customers may increasing perceive the product to be